OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

 The critical analysis results are summarised as follows:

-1. While the company has managed to
+1. While **the US, Germany, Brazil and France** are among the top highest-revenue generating countries for the company, **Austria, Ireland

 ### Recommendations

 ### Limitations